Mistletoe Clinical Trial

 Believe Big is excited to be in the trenches with cancer research.
 We are supporting Johns Hopkins University School of Medicine to develop the first clinical trial in the United States using intravenous Mistletoe.
 This clinical trial brings together the conventional and complementary medical communities to fight cancer.

-Mistletoe treatment for cancer is used widely in Germany and Switzerland, but in the United States, every potential treatment must be studied in a series of steps, called phases.
+Mistletoe therapy for cancer is used widely in Germany and Switzerland, but in the United States, every potential treatment must be studied in a series of steps, called phases.
 Each phase is designed to answer a separate research question.
-The Mistletoe clinical trial at Johns Hopkins will be a Phase 1 trial, in which researchers will be testing the drug on a small group of participants to evaluate safety, determine a safe dose, and identify side effects.
+The Mistletoe clinical trial at Johns Hopkins Phase 1 trial is complete, in which researchers tested the drug on a small group of participants to evaluate safety, determine a safe dose, and identify side effects.
 This is the first step of many research steps before mistletoe can be considered for conventional use in cancer treatment.
 Download and read the published study here.

 To find out more about Mistletoe in science and medicine click here.